 Currently the diabetes testing market is dominated by four large pharmaceutical manufacturers who provide very similar and equally focused products, selling at essentially equal prices.
-Genstrip's introduction, even with the fits and starts, will not only allow the company to achieve market share but because of the business model currently employed by Genstrip 50 (and now GenUltimate!) is different than those models employed by the major market players, the company may be able to alter the market dynamics, lowering average price or allowing for increased testing by diabetics for a lesser price, thereby affecting all market segments.
+Genstrip's introduction, even with the fits and starts, will not only allow the company to achieve market share but because of the business model currently employed by Genstrip 50 (and now GenUltimate!) is different than those models employed by the major market players, the company may be able to alter the market dynamics, lowering average price (which has occurred) or allowing for increased testing by diabetics for a lesser price, thereby affecting all market segments.
 The company's major market focus is to pharmacy chains, grocery chains with in-store pharmacies, large all purpose retailers with in-store pharmacies, and group buying and chain pharmacy organizations.
-In the recent past our model might have been called a private label model or a value added model, but with the advent of the July 2013 changes to Medicare (and followed by private insurers), pharmacy business models are now blurred.
+In the recent past our model might have been called a private label model or a value added model, but with the advent of the July 2013 changes to Medicare (and followed by private insurers) and the October 2016 reimbursement engineering, pharmacy business models are now blurred.

-The company has also implemented a very successful "direct to diabetic" business model and has (independently or along with our distributors) executed on-line agreements with several (as of August 10) of the largest retail chains, diabetic supply co-operatives, group purchasing organizations, as well as on-line mass merchandisers such as Amacon.com, Ebay, Jet.com and on-line cooperatives like nodiabetesxxl.com.
+The company has also implemented a very successful "direct to diabetic" business model and has (independently or along with our distributors) executed on-line agreements with several (as of August 10) of the largest retail chains, diabetic supply co-operatives, group purchasing organizations, as well as on-line mass merchandisers such as Amacon.com, Ebay, Walmart, Jet.com and approximately 500 other on-line cooperatives.

 The company has also offered information technology solutions in several medical care market channels by providing physicians with information at the point of care.
 Our products, unlike those from many other medical information companies, make use of smart cell phones such as the Apple iPhone, the Palm Pre, the Google Droid and a wide selection of Microsoft Windows based smart phones and operate in either in a wireless or "wired" mode, which allow physicians to carry, access and update their patients' histories, also known as electronic medical records or EMR, medication data, and best care guidelines - all at the point of care, or from any other location the physician may be located.
 In addition, the company's products employ proprietary mathematical game theory features adapted by the company for medical use that allow acceptance of diagnoses and treatment protocols where the medical information may have originated from one or several locations and one time or several times.
-Since the advent of "Obamacare," promising products like our own struggled to gain market acceptance in a reimbursement challenged market.
-While we have kept up with the evolving regulatory changes, we do not foresee implementation of our products and networks in the near future.
+Since the advent of

+"Obamacare," promising products like our own struggled to gain market acceptance in a reimbursement challenged market.
+The company cannot yet venture opinions or forecasts for its IT products now that the new administration While we have kept up with the evolving regulatory changes, we do not foresee implementation of our products and networks in the near future.